nethesis/nethvoice-report/ui/src/doc-inline/en/dashboard_default_11_line_callsOnQueue.md

 # Calls in Queue

-Number of calls *on Hold* in selected queues over time.
+Number of *on Hold* calls in the selected queues over time.

 The graph shows the number of calls waiting in the queues over time selected.